What’s the best gym management software platform in 2022?

 Our advice: Don’t just jump in.
 Figure out exactly what you need and determine if Mindbody’s impressive package solves all your problems.
 If so, spend time learning the ropes and you’ll likely be very happy with this platform.

-PushPress has most functions you’d want from gym software, but there’s a missing piece: Clients cannot book appointments and pay on their own.
+PushPress has most functions you’d want from gym software, but there’s still a missing piece: Clients cannot book appointments and pay on their own.
 Only staff can do these tasks.
 We noted this is 2020, and it remains a very large hole in the system.
-Gym owners definitely need clients to be able to book and pay without help.
-PushPress is working on fixing this, with a target of this year.
+Similarly, staff can’t make recurring PT appointments for members on the back end.
+Gym owners definitely need clients to be able to book and pay without help, and they need an easier way to manage recurring sessions.
+PushPress has promised improvements for several years, but they have not been released.

 In contrast to other providers, Two-Brain clients had no complaints about service outages.
 That backs up PushPress’s reported 38 minutes of downtime in 2021 (as of Aug.
-11).
+11 of that year).

 Reporting has improved since 2020 but still leaves something to be desired.
 A special Two-Brain report/dashboard makes it far easier to pull key metrics such as average revenue per member per month (ARM), length of engagement (LEG) and lifetime value (LTV).
-But two separate gym owners in our survey referred to PushPress reports as “a mess” and “a mess at best.”
+But two separate gym owners in our 2021 survey referred to PushPress reports as “a mess” and “a mess at best.”
+In 2022, a long-term user noted that he still couldn’t rely on the metrics, especially current total client count.

 Another drawback: PushPress will still not calculate length of engagement for clients who joined before the owner signed up for PushPress.
 The company knows about this issue as well.